Dosx001/mouselessV2/README.md

 ### Presets

 Presets were removed from mouselessV2.
-However, User Settings are now sync to your Firefox account, so you can make any changes to key binding and those changes will persist in all instances of Firefox where you are login.
+However, User Settings now syncs to your Firefox account, so you can make any changes to key binding and those changes will persist in all instances of Firefox where you are login.

-The reasoning of the removal was I need to come up with new key bindings for each present for the new actions I added.
+The reasoning for the removal was I need to come up with new key bindings for each present for the new actions I added.
 That would be difficult work since I don't use any other keyboard layouts.
 Plus, the removal has made the code much simpler without presets.